missionpinball/mpf-docs/tutorial/3_get_flipping.rst

   those ports via a terminal emulator, make sure you've disconnected from the port in that software before running MPF.

-If a flipper gets stuck on :
+If a flipper gets stuck on:

 + Really this shouldn't happen. :) But it did on our machine just now and we really really confused. :) It turns out it was our flipper button which was stuck in the "on" position.
-The *Judge Dredd* machine we were using at the time had those aftermarket magnetic sensor buttons with the little magnets on the button flags, and one of them came unglued and slipped out of alignment, making the switch stuck in the "on" position.
+The *Judge Dredd* machine we were using at the time had those aftermarket magnetic sensor buttons with the little magnets on the button flags, one of them came unglued and slipped out of alignment, making the switch stuck in the "on" position.